scullyio/scully/docs/scully-cmd-line.md

 ```

 How routes that are not provided in the application are handled.
 If the Scully server gets a request for a route(file) that does not exists on the file-system, this option amends ow that is handled.
-The default option is to render a 404 page, and raise a waring during rendering. the `index` and `404` will render the `index.html` or the `404.html` from the dist root folder.
+The default option is to render a 404 page, and raise a warning during rendering. the `index` and `404` will render the `index.html` or the `404.html` from the dist root folder.
 The `none` option will leave it up to the express software layer.
 And lastly, `baseOnly` will use the unhandled routes only